top of page

 The principle:

-Your tiny house is your personal resting place,
+Your tiny house is your personal place of rest,

 but your true home is Eden itself.

-A place without walls, without constriction, without limitation —
+A place without walls, without confinement, without limitation —

 and are carried by life.